shekhs-murega/Phase-2-Project/README.md

   - API URL: https://dogapi.dog/api/v2/breeds?page[number]=1

 ## Styling
-The app's styling is defined in the CSS files within each component's directory and also uses a Semantic UI CSS.
+The app's styling is defined in the CSS files within each component's directory and also uses a Semantic UI CSS and Bootstrap.css.

 ## Deployment
 This app is deployed using [Netlify](https://www.netlify.com/).